The port of Helsinki

 Salmon at Market Hall

 I recommend having a salmon sandwich for lunch.
 Make no mistake, you will find salmon made in every way possible here in the market.
 Salmon seems to be a popular food in Finland, for good reason, as it’s a wonderful source of protein and nourishment found in abundance in the country’s cold northern waters.
+And also because, unsurprisingly, there’s not a huge variety of wildlife and plants in the tundra.

 Early Afternoon: South Harbor Waterfront